In this section we will be covering:

 (Referred to herein as “Tenant” whether singular or plural)

-5‑day letter (Pay or Quit Notice) for money related issues.
+14-day letter (Nonpayment Notice) for money-related issues.
 This notice is used for failure to pay rent.
-The landlord gives the tenant written notice that rent must be paid within five days of service date or tenant must vacate the premises.
+The landlord gives the tenant written notice that rent must be paid within fourteen days of service date or tenant must vacate the premises.
 Tenant has 14 days after receipt of notice to respond.

 If a landlord requests Sheriff’s Service for Notice to Tenant, the notice must include: